 - Generate account statements automatically

 Wise provides extensive API integration documentation and guides.
 They are available here.

 6.3 Accounting Software Integration (Xero, QuickBooks, FreeAgent)

-Wise allows its business account holders to integrate their bookkeeping or accounting software with its platform to further optimise their efficiency.
-For now, Wise only supports Xero, QuickBooks and FreeAgent.
+Wise allows its business account holders to integrate their bookkeeping or accounting software with its platform to further optimize their efficiency.
+For now, Wise only supports Xero, QuickBooks, and FreeAgent.
 These platforms are among the most popular ones available and should cover all your needs.